Consultations and Initiatives

 Competency Framework Review

-The goals of the review are to review and update the framework so that it is modern, agile, and simplified, reflecting the needs of the profession and the province for the years to come.
+Our goals are to review and update the framework so that it is modern, agile, and simplified, reflecting the needs of the profession and the province for the years to come.

-The HRPA will be working with a consultant to facilitate this work.
+The HRPA is working with a consultant to facilitate the creation of a revised competency framework.

 Initiatives